vojtapolasek/vojtux/TESTING.md

 - Boot into desktop environment of the Vojtux live image.

-- Ensure that the left most virtual desktop is shown.

 ### Steps:

 - Press ctrl+alt+d or click on the desktop to focus the desktop.